 Define some ambitious goals for the upcoming year on Objectives by Quarter board.
 Remember to avoid solutions at this point and only describe desired outcomes.
 Expand the Objective to description or comments.
 Linked Key Results and their state will automatically appear here too once you add them.

 Add Key Results on how to achieve each Objective.
 Determine around three key results per each Objective.
 Do it from the Objective entity or from the OKR Status board.
 Don't forget to update each Key Result with assignees, notes, initial, current, and target values.

 Move Tasks through a workflow on a Status board and see how the Objective progress changes.

 Switch to Progress Overview Board for the visualization of each Key Result progress with charts.

-To add new Views, navigate to the Product Management app in the left menu and click the [+] icon.
+To add new Views, navigate to the Product Management Space in the left menu and click the [+] icon.

-Invite your teammates and ask themto start adding their OKRs to the Fibery OKR app in real-time.
+Invite your teammates and ask themto start adding their OKRs to the Fibery OKR Space in real-time.
 Click Invite People link on the left to add more users.
-There are two global access levels: admin has full access to everything, a member can't install Apps, add Types, and do other system-level things.
-So far permissions are per-App only.
-By default, App is visible to all users.
-However, you can hide some Apps from some people or give them various levels of access.
+There are two global access levels: admin has full access to everything, a member can't install Spaces, add Databases, and do other system-level things.
+So far permissions are per-Space only.
+By default, Space is visible to all users.
+However, you can hide some Spaces from some people or give them various levels of access.

-Complete everything with data and connect your company goals with more apps to track tasks.
+Complete everything with data and connect your company goals with more Spaces to track tasks.